turgu1/maison/Readme.md

 WAIT_END_EVENT |   8   |   NO    | The device is waiting for the end of the event to occur.
 END_EVENT      |  16   |   YES   | The end of an event has been detected.
 It's time to do an event rundown.
 This will usually send a message to the MQTT broker.
 HOURS_24       |  32   |   YES   | This event occurs every 24 hours.
 It permits the transmission of a Watchdog message if enabled with the  *WATCHDOG_24H* feature.
 The state is required to have at least one state per day for which the network interface is energized to allow for the reception of config/control messages.

+## Usage on battery power

+The Maison framework can be tailored to use Deep Sleep when on battery power, throught the *DEEP_SLEEP* [feature](#feature-mask).

+In this context, the finite state machine will cause a call to the `ESP.deep_sleep()` function at the end of each of its processing cycle (function `Maison::loop()`) to put the processor in a dormant state.
+The deep sleep duration, by default, is set to 5 seconds before entry to the states *PROCESS_EVENT*, *WAIT_END_EVENT*, *END_EVENT* and *HOURS_24*; it is 3600 seconds for *WAIT_FOR_EVENT*.

+It is expected that a hardware interrupt will wake up the device to signifiate the arrival of a new event.
+If it's not the case, it will be then required to modulate the amount of time to wait for the next *WAIT_FOR_EVENT* state to occurs.
+This must be used with caution as it will have an impact on the battery capacity.

+The application process can change the amount of seconds for the next deep sleep period using the `Maison::set_deep_sleep_wait_time()` function.
+This can be called inside the application `process_state()` function before returning control to the framework.

+The ESP8266 does not allow for a sleep period longer than 4294967295 microseconds, that corresponds to around 4294 seconds or 71 minutes.